Differences Between Civil Law and Common Law

 - State laws vary significantly on many issues, from contract requirements to criminal penalties

 This federalist structure embodies the common law tradition’s tolerance for legal variation across jurisdictions while maintaining certain fundamental principles.
-It creates greater legal diversity but may present challenges for consistent national policies.
+Furthermore, it creates greater legal diversity but may present challenges for consistent national policies.
+Therefore, understanding which jurisdiction’s law applies becomes crucial for legal planning.

 Practical Implications for Different Legal Areas